Canoe Tripping

 The Hartley Bay Loop

 Campers trip for 5-7 days on the Pickerel River, which is north of Parry Sound off Highway 400.
-The trip encompasses travel both on the River itself and travel on protected areas of the Bay.
+The trip encompasses travel both on the river itself and travel on protected areas of the Bay.
 The Pickerel River trip travels through beautiful scenic areas dotted with old fishing camps.
 With several arms of the river to travel, the Pickerel River offers excellent, safe tripping.
 This trip is reached after a boat trip and van ride from the camp.

 The French River